When you ask how much an agency charges, you’ll hear “it depends”.

 However, as a freelancer is a single person, they’ll likely only have expertise in one area.
 Whereas an agency offers a team of experts in various roles, all working together.

 If you have a project that requires, say, media buying and video production for your ads, you’re going to have to hire multiple freelancers.
 This can quickly add up in price.
-Whereas, when you hire an agency, like the The Social Shepherd, you can get both services under one roof.
+Whereas, when you hire an agency like The Social Shepherd, you can get both services under one roof.

 Freelancers can operate faster than an agency and hit tight deadlines.
 However, freelancers lack a full range of skills, knowledge and resources.
 No single individual will be as capable as a larger team.

 Due to the way you’d hire them, a freelancer may end up becoming more of an order-taker rather than one leading you through the social media marketing process systematically.

-An agency will have access to the resources and have the capacity that would be impossible for a freelancer to have.
+An agency will have access to the resources and the capacity that would be impossible for a freelancer to have.
 This results in a higher quality end product with generally stronger results.

 It depends on how critical your social media success is to you.
 Are you aiming to grow and hit goals through a solid strategy or simply have somebody fill in your content or media buying needs on a schedule?